uwsbel/autonomy-research-testbed/docs/README.md

 > You can also use x11 if you're _not_ ssh'd to the host.
 Replace all `vnc` flags in the `--optionals` with `x11` to do this.

 ### Launch the simulation

+The first time you start up the chrono service, it will need to build the image.
+This may take a while.

 ```bash
 $ atk dev -ua -s chrono --optionals gpus vnc